26 Mar 2020

 “We all know the feeling of being worn out and the ‘short fuse’ that creates for us.
 Our ability to be resilient, and to bounce back when something inevitably doesn’t work out as we planned, depends on having the reserves that help us to be reflective and learn from a failure, rather than reacting and blaming ourselves or others.”

-The Potential Project’s Jacqueline Carter says there’s still much to be done at a corporate level.
+The Potential Project’s Jacqueline Carter says there’s still much to be done at a corporate level in the longer term.

 “In our experience, too many organizations are not addressing the root causes of a lack of resilience: busy, overworked, overloaded minds.
 Although there are many great programmes to enhance resilience, too many of them provide information and guidance on what to do, but fall short on the ‘how?’
 In our view, this requires training the mind to change how we process the difficulties we experience.”